Personal Injury Law

 In California, most employment is “at-will.”
 Either you or your employer may end the employment relationship with or without cause.
 However, if you are a public employee, “at-will” employment often does not apply.
 Many public entities may only terminate you for cause.

 The United States Supreme Court has ruled that many public employees have a “property right” to their employment.
 Thus, under the Constitution, such property may only be taken away with “due process of the law.”
 Essentially, this means that your employer must make a case for terminating you and give you a chance to make your case otherwise.
-If you are a public employee facing termination, the skilled employment attorneys at Spencer Young Law can help ensure that you receive due process.
+If you are a public employee facing termination, the skilled employment team at Spencer Young Law can help ensure that you receive due process.
 We can fight for one of your most vital pieces of property: your job.

 The California Supreme Court has also weighed in on this right.
 In Skelly vs. State Personnel Board, the Court established what procedures amount to due process.
 These procedures are therefore known as the Skelly hearing.
 The Skelly procedures revolve around two important principles: notice to the employee and an impartial hearing officer.Notice